inside.ewu.edu

 DIGITAL VIDEO (requires advisor consultation*)

-F. The STAR Component (STudy/Act/Reflect)–please see STAR Component Coordinator, Dr. Shields for any additional information.
+F. The STAR Component (STudy/Act/Reflect)–contact the STAR Component Coordinator for any additional information.

 Note: A minimum of 15 credits of CMST Coursework at EWU must be taken before beginning the STAR component.
 Written and oral reports on the STAR experience must be completed successfully.